MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

     1. Select **Connect to GitHub Enterprise Server**.
     1. Enter your GitHub Enterprise Server URL.
     1. Enter your GitHub Enterprise Server personal access token.
+If you don't have a personal access token, you can create one in your GitHub Enterprise Server account.
+For more information, see [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 1. Select your repository.
 You might be redirected to GitHub to install the Azure Pipelines app.
 If so, select **Approve & install**.